-If you have a background in the military or are interested in joining the military and are wondering how an online Master of Business Administration in Accounting could help advance your military career, look no further.
-Like any other organization, the military has a high demand for accountants to help manage everything from equipment purchases to support services for military families around the world.
+If you have a background in the military or are interested in joining the military and are wondering how an online Master of Business Administration (MBA) in Accounting could help advance your military career, look no further.
+Like any other organization or industry, the military has a high demand for accountants to help manage everything from equipment purchases to support services for military families around the world.

 How an MBA Moves Your Career Forward

-The military needs accountants on bases throughout the United States and around the world, and pursuing a Master of Business Administration in Accounting is a great way to start working in accounting for the military, either as a member of the military or as a civilian employee.
+The military needs accountants on bases throughout the United States and around the world.
+Pursuing an MBA in accounting is a great way to start working in accounting for the military, either as a member of the military or as a civilian employee.
 This career track can be an especially good way for military spouses to work for the military as civilians while their spouses are enlisted in the armed forces.

 If you’re an officer in the military and you work as an accountant, you can expect to earn an average salary of $77,606, according to Today’s Military (September 2022 data).
 An MBA in accounting can also prepare you for a successful career as a financial manager in the military.
 Today’s Military reports that these officers earn an average annual salary of $92,830.
-And, in either role, you’ll still be eligible for all the other benefits of working for the military, such as the military insurance and retirement benefits.
+And, in either role, you’ll still be eligible for all the other benefits of working for the military, such as military insurance, housing and retirement benefits.

-The military will help train you on military accounting and some of the specifics of managing the military’s finances, but an MBA in accounting will give you a major advantage over others who don’t have specialized, non-military accounting training.
+The military will help train you on military accounting and some of the specifics of managing the military’s finances.
+But an MBA in accounting can give you a major advantage over others who don’t have specialized, non-military accounting training.
 Plus, students in programs like Fitchburg State University’s online accounting MBA examine accounting information systems and other technologies reshaping modern accounting, preparing them for the future of the field.

 Using the GI Bill to Fund Your Education

 If you’re a current or former member of the armed services, you might be able to use your GI Bill benefits to pay for an MBA in accounting.
-If you’re currently in the military, the flexibility and convenience of an online MBA program could work around your schedule and allow you to advance your education no matter what your deployment or work schedule.
-If you’ve left the military but are thinking about ways to work for the military in a civilian role, an online Master of Business Administration in Accounting is a great way to return to the military while also advancing your career prospects in the civilian world.
-This may be an attractive prospect if you’re not sure you want to work for the military for your entire career.
+If you’re currently in the military, the flexibility and convenience of an online MBA program can allow you to advance your education no matter what your deployment or work schedule is.
+If you’ve left the military but are thinking about ways to work for the military in a civilian role, an online accounting MBA can help you return to the military while also advancing your career prospects in the civilian world.
+This may be an attractive prospect if you’re not sure you want to work for the military your entire career.

-If you’re ready to move into an exciting new role in the military, to work for the military as a civilian, or to advance your current career in the military’s finance department.
-Whatever your military accounting aspirations are, an accounting-focused MBA from Fitchburg State University is a smart way to get the skills and credentials you need with the flexibility to keep up with your current responsibilities.
+Maybe you’re ready to move into an exciting new role in the military.
+Perhaps you’d like to work for the military as a civilian.
+Or your goal might be to advance your current career in the military’s finance department.
+Whatever your military accounting aspirations are, an accounting-focused MBA from Fitchburg State is a smart way to get the skills and credentials you need with the flexibility to keep up with your current responsibilities.

-An online MBA in accounting is an investment in a high-paying military career that pays well, can be done from the comfort of an office and doesn’t involve dangerous working conditions.
-The affordability of Fitchburg State University’s online MBA program — and the possibility of using your GI Bill benefits to pay the program tuition — means you won’t have to make a major upfront payment in order to invest in your career.
-You’ll also have no difficulty transferring your skills to the civilian world if you decide to leave the military later.
+An online MBA in accounting is an investment in a military career that pays well, can be done from the comfort of an office and doesn’t involve dangerous working conditions.
+The affordability of Fitchburg State University’s online MBA program — and the possibility of using your GI Bill benefits to pay for tuition — means you don’t have to take on a major upfront expenditure in order to invest in your career.
+And you can easily transfer your accounting skills and educational credentials to the civilian world if you decide to leave the military later in your career.